(Chapter replaced by Ordinance No. 161506, effective January 1, 1989.)

-A. Except as provided herein, the Business License Appeals Board has authority to hear and determine appeals of orders or decisions of the Division or Division Director made upon petitions for redetermination of tax.
+A. Except as provided herein, the Business License Appeals Board has authority to hear and determine appeals of orders or decisions of the Division or Director made upon petitions for redetermination.
 The Board may affirm, modify, or reverse such orders or decisions or dismiss the appeals and prescribe such forms, rules, and regulations relating to appeals as it may deem necessary.
-In the review of the Division or Division Director’s decision or order, the Board may take such evidence and make such investigation as it may deem necessary.
-It shall give notice of its determinations in the manner prescribed for service of a notice of the Division or Division Director’s decision and shall file a copy of each such determination with the Division.
-Such determination shall become final after 10 days and any increase to the determination becomes due and payable once final, subject to interest and penalties, and enforceable by the Division in like manner as an order or decision of the Division or Division Director.
+In the review of the Division or Director’s decision or order, the Board may take such evidence and make such investigation as it may deem necessary.
+It will give notice of its determinations in the manner prescribed for service of a notice of the Division or Director’s decision and will file a copy of each such determination with the Division.
+Such determination will become final after 10 days and any increase to the determination becomes due and payable once final, subject to interest and penalties, and enforceable by the Division as an order or decision of the Division or Director.

 B. For an amount in controversy greater than $10,000 and less than $50,000, an appellant may request a hearing by an appointed Hearings Officer instead of a hearing by the Business License Appeals Board.

-C. An appeal involving an amount in controversy greater than $50,000 shall be heard by a Hearings Officer instead of a hearing by the Business License Appeals Board.
-The Hearings Officer shall be appointed by the City Attorney, shall be a member of the Oregon State Bar and shall not be a City employee.
+C. An appeal involving an amount in controversy greater than $50,000 will be heard by a Hearings Officer instead of a hearing by the Business License Appeals Board.
+The Hearings Officer will be appointed by the City Attorney, will be a member of the Oregon State Bar and will not be a City employee.

-E. The record in a proceeding before the Hearings Officer shall include:
+E. The record in a proceeding before the Hearings Officer will include: